 2. Data Encryption

-Protecting data both at rest and in transit prevents unauthorized access.
-Encryption ensures that even if data is intercepted or compromised, it remains unreadable, safeguarding confidentiality and maintaining the integrity of sensitive information.
+Data encryption protects data at rest and in transit, preventing unauthorized access.
+The importance of ERP maintenance includes ensuring encryption is up to date, so even if data is intercepted, it remains unreadable, safeguarding confidentiality and maintaining information integrity.

 3. Regular Audits